 Any grants issued to a CBSD, for which the CBSD has not made contact with the SAS for seven days, shall be considered by the SAS to have been relinquished.
 (Related to R0-SGN-04).

-For Initial Certification, SAS shall use the NTIA ITS Irregular Terrain Model (ITM), in point-to-point mode, for propagation determination for use in FSS earth station and ESC sensor protection.
+For Initial Certification, SAS shall use the NTIA ITS Irregular Terrain Model (ITM), in point-to-point mode, for propagation determination for use in FSS earth station, DPA protection, and ESC sensor protection.
 Consideration of propagation models, including hybrid or application-specific models, may advance beyond this initial model, subject to FCC approval.
+If the CBSD is indoors, add 15 dB to the computed loss to account for attenuation due to building loss.

 Note: The reference implementation is maintained in the WinnForum code repository.